 - STOR 155: Introductory level knowledge of statistical data analysis methods including correlation, regression, basic probability, hypothesis testing and confident intervals for stat.

-- COMP 110: Basics of computer programming (language agnostic) ) including flow control, functions, basic data structures, and debugging techniques.
+- COMP 110 or INLS 560: Basics of computer programming (language agnostic) ) including flow control, functions, basic data structures, and debugging techniques.

 The CADS curriculum will consist of 9 credits of data science coursework and a 3-credit practicum as outlined below:

-This course provides fundamental skills needed to design and implement analysis of structured data sets.
-Students will learn data analysis techniques using numeric, textual, and tabular data.
-This course will utilize the Python programming language.
+This course provides fundamental skills for developing software for the analysis of structured data sets.
+Students will learn data analysis techniques using numeric, textual, and tabular data in the context of data science topics such as information retrieval, textual analysis, and basic machine learning.

 Applied Data Ethics

-This course will introduce students to several ethical issues faced by data scientists in creation, collection, curation, analysis, and use of data.
-It addresses issues at multiple scales.
+Introduction to ethical issues faced by data scientists in creation, collection, curation, and use of data at multiple scales.